xxoolm/LuaNode/LuaNode_Esp32/LuaNode32/examples/README.md

 		blue LED on DOIT ESP32 dev-board.
 Say "Alexa, turn on ESP" to Echo Dot to turn on the blue LED.
 		When she finish turning on the LED, she'll answer "OK".
 Say "Alexa, turn off ESP" to turn off the LED.
 Have fun!
+* **alexa_multi_esp32**: A sample to show you how to use Amazon Echo Dot to control more than two ESP32 device.
+You can add as many ESP32 devices to be controlled as you wish.
 * **wifi_scan**: Scan all APs around ESP32 device.
 * **raw_flash_rw**: Read write ESP32 flash directly without file system.
 * **simple_http_server**: Create a simple http server on ESP32.
 To test this